shankarj/PyPlan/README.md

 2. Connect4
 Note
 ====
-starting_player, playerturn are One based indexes.
+1. starting_player, playerturn are One based indexes.
+2. Bitboard representation is used for Connect4.
+Runs pretty good.